soderalohastrom/convex_graph/memory-bank/prd-phase1-prompt-playground.md

 ## 9. Open Questions

 - What should the default "initial" system prompt be?
+In this case we have our intial prompt, but in the future perhaps this will need to be seeded by the user initially.
 - How should the UI for selecting prompt versions be presented? (e.g., dropdown with timestamps, list with previews).